Our Suggestions

 Mark Twain included San Antonio in his list of four unique cities in the U.S. (New Orleans, San Antonio, Boston, and San Francisco).
 Discover why today’s San Antonio remains unique.

-- There’s a standout snack stop near Mission San Jose: Fruteria la Mission.
-Don’t miss the fresh-cut fruit cups, fresh corn cups topped with cheese and crema, hot corn on the cob, ice cream, aguas frescas and everything else.
+- There’s a standout snack stop near Mission San Jose: Fruteria la Mission serving fresh-cut fruit cups, hot corn cups topped with cheese and crema, warm corn on the cob, ice cream, aguas frescas and everything else.
+Drive through or order and the window and take a seat.

-- The nearby and new San Pedro Creek Cultural Park features tile artworks along a quiet stretch of water downtown, and the city has a slew of murals and intentional street art.
-A map is available at sanantoniostreetart.org.
+- The nearby San Pedro Creek Cultural Park features tile artworks, and the city has a slew of murals and intentional street art.
+A map is available at org.

 - The McNay Art Museum was once a private estate and now features works of art from across the centuries and into the present.